CARLI/patron-expiry-update/README.md

 pip install -r requirements.txt
 ```
 ## Running this script
 This script takes two arguments.
 The first is the IZ code of the IZ you want to make updates in.
 It must be equal to one of the keys in IZ_READ_WRITE_KEYS.
 The second argument is the report of linked users you want to run the script on.
 It can be retrieved from the update IZ's analytics under: /Shared Folders/Community/Reports/Consortia/WRLC/Reports.
-Example:
+Note that you need to leave the header in the report (i.e. the first row should be the field names column) Example:
 ```
 python linked_account_update/update_linked_accounts.py scf linked_users_in_IZ_activeloan_scf.csv
 ```